-If you are doing that, you will have a great future on the archery range or bow hunting in the woods.
+If you are doing that, you will have a great future at the archery range or when bow hunting in the woods.

 Now let me know how you are doing at the moment!

-Do you have the feeling that your bow is actually to strong for you?
+Do you have the feeling that your bow is actually too strong for you?

-Did your trainer say that you should use a bow that will last you for the next few years?
+Did your coach say that you should use a bow that will last you for the next few years?